muhammadmueenarif/ChatGPT-and-React---AI-Chatbot-Revolution/readme.txt

 Create UI
 install tailwind css intellisense extension. tabler-icons.io website to use icons in our website. search the icon you want to use and then copy it svg.

+after finishing the frontend, create server folder for backend check node -v for node is installed or not. if installed then npm init -y for package.json file and npm i cors express nodemon to install these dependencies.